soheilbh/2d-lidar-identification/README.md

 ---

 **Note**: This project requires Webots simulation environment and proper Python dependencies.
 Ensure all paths are correctly configured for your system setup.

+## 📄 Further Reading

+This repository implements the deep learning (Method B) approach for 2D LiDAR-based object detection using RGB-encoded YOLO models.

+For a comparative study of both:
+- **Method A:** A classical geometry-based clustering and feature approach (not included in this codebase)
+- **Method B:** The deep learning approach implemented here

+please see the accompanying paper in [`resource/`](resource/) or [Final_2D-LiDAR-Identification-Mina_Soheil.pdf](resource/Final_2D-LiDAR-Identification-Mina_Soheil.pdf).
+Method A code and details are available at: [https://github.com/minaghaderi/2D-LiDAR-Based-Object-Recognition](https://github.com/minaghaderi/2D-LiDAR-Based-Object-Recognition)